 Brown Bros of Victoria recently acquired Tasmania's substantial Tamar Ridge operation, while Robert Hill Smith of Yalumba and his family, owners of Jansz sparkling wine, bought the Dalrymple Vineyard, with the intention of making top-quality still Pinot Noir.

-Leading Adelaide Hills producers Shaw + Smith have just formally announced their acquisition of one of Tasmania's most celebrated vineyards.
+Leading Adelaide Hills producers, cousins Martin Shaw and Michael Hill Smith, best known for their Shaw + Smith wines, have just formally announced their personal acquisition of one of Tasmania's most celebrated vineyards.
 Tolpuddle Vineyard in the Coal River Valley was established by Dr Tony Jordan, Gary Crittenden and the Casimaty family back in 1988.
 Planted exclusively to equal amounts of Pinot Noir and Chardonnay, it extends over 20 ha on a gentle, well-sited slope 20 minutes outside Hobart (handy for commuters from Adelaide).

 In 2006 the vineyard won the Royal Agricultural Society of Tasmania's inaugural Tasmanian Vineyard of the Year Award.
 Grapes from the vineyard are currently under contract to supply such labels as Eileen Hardy Chardonnay, Heemskerk and Domaine Chandon.
 Cousins Martin Shaw (left above) and Michael Hill Smith MW who run Shaw + Smith expect to continue to supply these obligations but are particularly excited about the potential for making their own single-vineyard Pinot Noir and Chardonnay here from the 2012 vintage, to be released in 2013.